 Siboney is named after a famous Cuban song about lost love.
 Miguel’s uncle wrote the song, which has won many awards–very romantic.

 Appointments are recommended.
-Each wine has a story behind the label, so a guided tasting is best—wine to try, Solo Red Blend, of course.
+Each wine has a story behind the label, so a guided tasting is best—The wine to try, is Solo Red Blend.

 Here are other places to taste great wines in Texas wine country.

-Between Johnson City and Fredericksburg (most of them are on Hwy 290), there are forty-five wineries and tasting rooms.
+There are forty-five wineries and tasting rooms between Johnson City and Fredericksburg (most of them are on Hwy 290).
 Here are a few more I always recommend.